CPE Services Logo

 Determine the Actual Clarifier Hydraulic Characteristics.

-2. Observe overall flow patterns for different conditions.
+2. Observe overall flow patterns during different conditions.

 3. Look for reverse currents; unusual currents.